fvarelacid/strive-projects/LaneDetection/README.md

 python main.py
 ```

-This code helps this type of applications:
+This code helps this type of applications (no, I'm not the driver):

 ![Self Driving Car](./images/self_driving.gif)